aseio6668/PomegranateMuse/README.md

 ## Project Structure

-When you run PomegranteMuse in a directory, it creates a `.pomuse` folder containing:
+When you run MyndraComposer in a directory, it creates a `.pomuse` folder containing:

 ```
 .pomuse/
 ├── project_state.json     # Project configuration and history
 ├── conversations/         # Chat history and context
-└── outputs/              # Generated Pomegranate files
+└── outputs/              # Generated Myndra files
 ```

 ## Example Workflow